rarese19/gpt-bert/model_pretraining/README.md

 The code requires:
 - PyTorch with CUDA support
 - SLURM for distributed training
-- Wandb for experiment tracking
+- Wandb for experiment tracking (The code is quite intertwined with WandB integration)
 - HuggingFace Tokenizers

 ### Data Preparation